The Cruel Sea (1953 film): Legacy

 In 1956, according to the documentary Fifties British War Films: Days of Glory, when Elstree Studios was being sold to the BBC, Sir Michael Balcon was asked what had been his greatest achievement during his tenure.
 He replied "I think perhaps The Cruel Sea because when we saw that for the first time, we realised that we really had brought it off.
 It seemed to just gel and be absolutely right.
-Sometimes you don't get that feeling, but with that one we all did."

-It is ranked number 75 on the British Film Institute's list of the top 100 British films.
+Sometimes you don't get that feeling, but with that one we all did".
+The film is ranked number 75 on the British Film Institute's list of the top 100 British films.

-The film has cult like status within the Royal Navy, with the mess deck tradition of “Cruel Sea Night” in which new mess joiners will watch the film whilst wearing life jackets and sprayed with water whenever HMS Compass Rose hits heavy weather or certain lines such as “Snorkers!” is said.
+The film has cult-like status within the Royal Navy, with the mess deck tradition of "Cruel Sea Night" in which new mess joiners will watch the film whilst wearing life jackets and sprayed with water whenever HMS Compass Rose hits heavy weather or certain lines such as "Snorkers!" is said.
 This is a rite of passage for many members of the Royal Navy and is held with as high regard as crossing the line.

 Halliwell's Film Guide described the film as a "competent transcription of a bestselling book, cleanly produced and acted".